6 best question types for customer feedback surveys

 Questions with pre-selected answers

 Questions with pre-selected answers are easy to reply to because they do not require a lot of effort and thought.
-A long questionnaire consisting of essay-like questions usually leads to “Respondent Fatigue” and questionable results.
-By offering pre-selected answers to your survey questions you will manage to boost response rates and save your customer’s time.
-Questions as such are, also, much easier and faster to analyse.
+A lengthy questionnaire consisting of essay-like questions usually leads to “Respondent Fatigue” and questionable results.
+By offering pre-selected answers to your survey questions, you will boost response rates and save your customers time.
+Questions as such are also much easier and faster to analyze.

 Ranking scale questions

 Ranking questions are a simple and effective way to collect feedback using rating scales.
-This type of question can be used to ask customers to rate their experience with the product or service or rate single interactions with the company or its representatives.
+With this type of question you can ask customers to rate their experience with your product or service or rate single interactions with the company or its representatives.
 A ranking question can generate useful information about the customers’ journey through the different aspects of everyday business.

 Clarification questions

-Clarification questions are not meant to be included as stand-alone questions in a customer feedback questionnaire.
+Clarification questions should not be included as stand-alone questions in a survey.
 This type of question has a complementary function.
-Take for example a ranking scale question.
+Take for example, a ranking scale question.
 A survey respondent might give a very high or a very low score to his experience.
-It is, however, very important to pinpoint the reason why a customer is extremely satisfied or extremely dissatisfied with your company or your service.
-A clarification question can be used in order to allow the survey respondent to shed some light on the reasons that drove his score.
+It is, however, important to pinpoint the reason why a customer is extremely satisfied or extremely dissatisfied.
+Use a clarification question to allow the respondent to shed some light on the reasons that drove his score.

-The Net Promoter Score® is a measurement closely connected to the customer journey and is a great indicator of growth.
-The NPS® score is calculated using the answers to a single, 0-10 scale question, and it will help you gain a better understanding on how your customers feel about your company and how satisfied they are with their overall experience doing business with you.
+The Net Promoter Score is a measurement closely connected to the customer journey and is a great indicator of growth.
+The NPS® score is calculated using the answers to a single, 0-10 scale question.
+The metric helps you gain a better understanding of how your customers feel about your company and how satisfied they are with their overall experience doing business with you.

 Open-ended questions